-Wall cold joints are usually vertical and require attention at the end of each day.
-Here you will need to keep the nozzle of mechanically pumped application precise so no mess is made where tomorrow's work will begin.
-This difficulty is precisely why it is wise to consider larger crews and hand application for walls; the cost is equal unless labor is unavailable or unusually expensive, supervision and clean-up are both much less intense.
-Horizontal cold joint have been used successfully for ferrocement pillars with no seperation cracks visible after 30 years, in an earthquake prone region.
+Wall cold joints are where one day of work ends and the next day begins.
+They are usually vertical in walls.
+They require attention at the end of each day.
+Keep mechanically pumped application precise so no mess is made where tomorrow's work will begin.
+This is why it is wise to consider larger crews and hand application for walls; the cost is equal.
+Supervision and clean-up are less stressful with hand applied plaster.
+Horizontal cold joint have been used successfully for ferrocement pillars with no separation cracks visible after 40 years, in an earthquake prone region.

-Surface finish is represented as darkest grey, it is held back from the cold joint 2 -6 inches, which is five to fifteen centimeters, sometimes less and sometimes more.
-The surface finish is about 1/2 - 3/4 centimeter thick (3/16 - 3/8" ±), it is totally complete and ready for color.
+Surface finish is represented as darkest grey, it stops about 2 -6 inches from the cold joint, (five to fifteen centimeters) ±.
+The surface finish is about 1/2 - 3/4 centimeter thick (3/16 - 3/8" ±), it is complete and ready for color.

-A longer wood or sponge trowel is positioned half on hard yesterday's work and half on new today's work, use a horizontal to slightly circular motion across vertical joints to make the cold joint disappear.
-Larger grains can be an irritation because they roll on the hard underneath layer, wipe them away with a rapid motion using a clean sponge.
-The completed cold joint is fresh plaster extending 2 - 6 inches onto yesterdays work, which has cured 1 day out of 28 and will bond to the new.
+Place a wooden trowel across the vertical cold joint.
+Use a horizontal motion to make the line between each day's work disappear.
+Pebbles can be an irritation because they roll on the hard underneath layer, wipe them away using a clean sponge.
+The completed cold joint is fresh plaster extending across 5 to 15 centimeters of yesterday's work, which has cured only 1 day of 28 and will bond to the new.

-Be sure no visible, free, shiny excess water is present to create a skim barrier which will separate new from old.
-If a high spot protrudes from fresh plaster, use a stone mason's chisle to carve it off.
+Be sure no excess water will create a barrier between yesterday's work and fresh mortar.
+If a high spot protrudes from fresh plaster, use a stone mason's chisel to carve it off.